boblemarin/BlindMidi/README.md

 # BlindMidi
 ![Logo](https://github.com/boblemarin/BlindMidi/raw/master/Icon/eye.png)

+BlindMidi is an applications that helps you automate Midi parameters change over time in an intuitive manner.
+It has been developed to help dealing with live situations requiring more hands that you have.
+See the (upcomning) following video to get a very quick overview.

 This is an alpha version of an ongoing project, use it at your own risks.

 # Setup instructions